 Is honey in grocery stores real?

-Grocery stores often stock several brands.
+Grocery stores often stock several brands of honey.
 Most of the brands are real, natural, unadulterated honey.
 But there may be cases where some are outright fakes or a mixture of what’s genuine and some other products.

 The first and most natural step to ensure you’re getting real honey is to read the label.
 Honey is made-up of honey.
 Yes, it’s a single-ingredient product.
 So, there shouldn’t be a list of ingredients, right?
 There should be no additives.

 Here, I’ll share a few simple tests you could conduct to determine if what you bought is real or fake.

 - Water Test: Real honey, like maple syrup, has a dense texture and doesn’t dissolve easily in water.
 If the honey you bought dissolves quickly in water, then, you know you’ve been had.

 - Flame Test: Did you know that real honey is inflammable?
 You’re not alone.
 Most people don’t.
 You’ll need to be careful when conducting this test.
 Simply dip a matchstick in the honey, then strike it against the matchbox.
 If it fails to light up, it is adulterated or fake honey.
 The moisture in what’s been added prevents the matchstick from catching fire.